The capital of students, suburb of Riga, strong regional centre, developing city - these are just some of stereotypes about Jelgava.

 Many people are employed in public sector in Jelgava – approximately 42%; it is more than average in Latvia (~34%).
-It can be explained by the fact that the Latvia University of Agriculture and other educational institutions are the largest employers in Jelgava; moreover, regional administration institutions are situated in the city.
+It can be explained by the fact that the Latvia University of Life Science and Technologies and other educational institutions are the largest employers in Jelgava; moreover, regional administration institutions are situated in the city.
 Jelgava as working place seems to be attractive to many Rigans as well as people from other districts.

 Municipality tackles employment issues by implementing investment projects and attracting foreign investors that create new work places.
 However, one of possible problems for attraction of new investors in the future might be the lack of labour resources.